Okipa/laravel-brickables/README.md

 php artisan migrate
 ```

+## Implementation

-Finally, implement the `HasBrickables` interface and use the `HasBrickablesTrait` trait to any Eloquent model that you want to be able to be associate to content bricks to.
+Implement the `HasBrickables` interface and use the `HasBrickablesTrait` trait to any Eloquent model that you want to be able to be associate to content bricks to.

 ```php